kschan1/wdiconfapi/README.md

 valid params
 ```
-':all table columns' = searches for value equals to. requires entire value to match
+':column_name' = searches for value equals to. requires entire value to match. valid for all columns
 'q' = searches within all string in table for match
 'time_from' = all results after and including specified time
 'time_to' = all results before and including specified time